ucan-wg/invocation/README.md

     cause -.->|CID| Receipt
 ```

-As [noted in the introduction][lazy-vs-eager], there is a difference between a reference to a function and calling that function.
-The [Invocation] is a request to the [Executor] to perform the enclosed [Task].
+As [noted in the introduction][Lazy vs Eager Evaluation], there is a difference between a reference to a function and calling that function.
+The Invocation is a request to the [Executor] to perform the enclosed [Task].
 [Invocation Payload]s are not executable until they have been signed and [Delegation] proofs validated.

 Note that the Invocation MUST include the Signature envelope.
 An [Invocation Payload] on its own MUST NOT be considered a valid Invocation.